saltant-org/saltant/docs/source/hosting/production.rst

 Also note that production settings are finicky, and the packages mentioned here may change their interface over time!
-Make you sure you pay close attention to the instructions you are following, and adapt any changes as necessary.
+Make you sure you adapt any changes as necessary.

 This section continues directly from the :doc:`development` instructions.